bloominstituteoftechnology/bloominstituteoftechnology.github.io/README.md

-# Readme
+# About

-This repo is for static websites published using GitHub Pages.
+This repo is for Bloomtech staff to esily publish static websites using GitHub Pages.

-Need a site?
-Create a new folder for your assets, and it will become live at:
+## Need a site?

+Create a new folder holding your HTML/CSS/JS files, push to main and the site will become live at:

 ```https://bloominstituteoftechnology.github.io/<folder name>```